zanettin/incompose/docs/withPropsOnChange.md

 };

 const performHeavyCalculation = (props) => {
-  // ... do some heavy liftings
+  // ... do some heavy lifting
   return 1;
 }